 It is possible that this Amortization Schedule could become quite lengthy, with both numerous "layers" (new deferrals) and numerous run-out periods.
-TMRS has created a Sample Amortization Schedule in Excel; we encourage each city to create, maintain, and verify their calculations against those provided by GRS.
-The sample schedule can be found in the "For Your Financial Reporting" subsection, on the Eye on GASB page of the website.
+TMRS has provided a Sample Amortization Schedule in Excel so that each city can create, maintain and verify their calculations against those provided by GRS.
+The sample schedule can be found in the "For Your Financial Reporting" subsection, in the GASB Compliance section of the website.